Are You a Good Candidate for Dental Implants?

 How Boynton Implant and Cosmetic Dentistry Mitigates Risks

 Boynton Implant and Cosmetic Dentistry takes several steps to reduce implant risks.
 They use advanced 3D imaging to plan precise implant placement.
-This helps avoid nerves and sinuses.
+This helps avoid nerves and sinus problems.

 The practice follows strict sterilization protocols, which greatly lowers infection risk.
-It also uses high-quality implant materials to minimize rejection chances.
+It also uses high-quality implant materials to minimize the risk of rejection.

 Patients receive detailed aftercare instructions.
 Proper home care is key to preventing complications.
 The dentists closely monitor healing and address any issues promptly.

-Regular follow-up appointments allow early detection of problems.
+Regular follow-up appointments help detect problems early.
 This quick intervention can often save an at-risk implant.

 Comparison With Risks of Not Replacing Missing Teeth